zoRiaka/software_architecture_UCU/README.md

 # example:
 curl -X GET http://127.0.0.1:8888/facade
 ```
-Messages you send will be stored by logging service in HazelCast distributed map.
+Messages you send will be stored by logging service in HazelCast distributed map and also in distributed queue by facade service and later in local memory of messages service
 You can view all of them by sending GET request to the facade service.

 ## Results: